oak-network/docs/docs/operations/bounty-program.md

 - **Community Building**: Connect with other builders and the Oak Network community
 - **Invitation Process**: Select developers to join our invite-only program based on mutual fit

+**Can't attend Devconnect?** [Join our waitlist](https://forms.gle/aTPTfojpVbhdF5Mx7) to express your interest and we'll reach out when opportunities become available.

 **After Devconnect**: Selected developers will be invited to join our structured program with:
 - **Discord Support**: Constant discussions, technical support, and community engagement
 - **GitHub Integration**: Features and goals distributed through GitHub issues and project boards